metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

   Then, copy the generated `.so` file from `$PROJECTS/rooster/program/target/deploy` into `$PROJECTS/metaplex-program-library/token-metadata/target/deploy/`

 > **Note:**
-> The `$PROJECTS/rooster/program/target/deploy` into `$PROJECTS/metaplex-program-library/token-metadata/target/deploy/` might not exist.
+> The folder `$PROJECTS/metaplex-program-library/token-metadata/target/deploy/` might not exist.
 In this case, you will first need to build the token metadata program.

 After building the programs, the BPF tests can be run from the folder `$PROJECTS/rooster/program/target/deploy` into `$PROJECTS/metaplex-program-library/token-metadata/program` by executing:
 ```